-- Data adjustment and assimilation studies are expected to help pinpoint inconsistencies and remove error compensations, which are known to be still very much present in current files - Validation activities will help nuclear data users understand the impact of nuclear data uncertainties on their applications
+- Data adjustment and assimilation studies are expected to help pinpoint inconsistencies and remove error compensations, which are known to be still very much present in current files - The WP5 validation activities will help nuclear data users understand the impact of nuclear data uncertainties on their applications

-End-Users
+End-Users:

-- WP5 will liaise with the broad nuclear data user communities to collect feedback from them.
+- WP5 will liaise with the ND user communities to collect feedback from them.
 Ref.
-Sept 2023 OECD/NEA nuclear data stakeholders' meeting - WP5 will also contribute to the strategic analyses of European nuclear data capacities
+Sep 2023 OECD/NEA nuclear data stakeholders' meeting - WP5 will also contribute to the strategic analysis of European nuclear data capacities